 Have you noticed a collection of ants inside or outside your home?
 Your natural reaction is probably to try to get rid of them yourself before you call an exterminator.
 Indoor and outdoor ant killers can help you remove an existing problem and prevent future infestations.

-In our top 10 list, you'll find a variety of indoor and outdoor ant killers.
+In our 10 best list, you'll find a variety of indoor and outdoor ant killers.
 Our number one choice, Ortho Home Defense, can be applied indoors and outdoors and lasts for up to a year; plus, it comes with an easy spray-type application.
 Be sure to also check out our buying guide for tips on how to select an ant killer for your pest problem, including how to pick something pet- and child-safe.
 Keep reading to learn more!